 Fraser Island (K’gari), Great Sandy National Park

 Fraser Island is a stunning natural wonder off the Queensland coast and a must-visit for families.
 With over 45 camping areas to choose from, you will never be short of awesome beach camping options.
-For families who are new to Fraser, we recommend camping within areas with dingo deterrent fences.
+For families new to Fraser, we recommend camping in areas with dingo deterrent fences.